Get started today.

 With endless questioning, discussions and language development opportunities, sensory bins can introduce different textures whilst building vocabulary.
 Combining the flexible learning approach with sensory play allows children’s communication and language skills to develop in the nursery setting.

-Why is messy play beneficial for toddler development?
+Why are messy play activities beneficial for toddler development?

 Messy play has many benefits for babies and toddlers, including building important skills that will help them when they move on to their next education step to big school.
 When you plan sensory and messy play activities, the children gain far more than enjoying a fun activity with their friends.
 Reflect on how your setting can increase the sensory play activities you currently offer as part of your long- and short-term inclusive practice aims.